Richard Trumka, longtime president of AFL-CIO, dies at 72

 Whether he meant to or not, Trumka said, Walker started a national debate about collective bargaining “that this country sorely needed to have.”

-Eulogies poured in Thursday from Trumka’s Democratic allies in Washington.
+Remembrances poured in Thursday from Trumka’s Democratic allies in Washington.

+“The working people of America have lost a fierce warrior at a time when we needed him most,” Senate Majority Leader Chuck Schumer said in announcing Trumka’s death from the Senate floor.

 “Richard Trumka dedicated his life to the labor movement and the right to organize,” House Speaker Nancy Pelosi said.